 The impact of the Zip World attractions has been massive, putting North Wales on the map for adventure sport fans – including such notable visitors as the actor Matthew Rhys.
 They have generated a sizeable income for the local economy, while rewriting Wales’s relationship with its past.

 Other nearby industrial sites that have sat unused for years are being repurposed.
-Surf Snowdonia, near Conwy, has re-used the site of a former aluminium factory to build an artificial lagoon, offering surfers the chance to ride the perfect wave many miles from the coast.
+Adventure Parc Snowdonia, near Conwy, has re-used the site of a former aluminium factory to build an artificial lagoon, offering surfers the chance to ride the perfect wave many miles from the coast.

 What’s next for Zip World?
 Sean Taylor’s colleague, marketing director Andrew Hudson, admits that the company has had lots of approaches from sites within Wales, the UK and around the world, and that expansion may well on the horizon.